What is Group Therapy?

 How to Join a Therapy Group

-Before joining a group, students must first schedule an intake appointment with the Counseling Center or be referred to a group by their current UCTC therapist.
-To speak with a counselor about joining a group, please call (541) 346-3227 to set up a scheduled intake appointment during which the counselor can help you assess whether group is the best treatment option for you.
+Before joining a group, students must first schedule a brief phone assessment with the Counseling Center at the UCTC or be referred to a group by their current Counseling Center therapist.
+To speak with a therapist about joining a group, please call (541) 346-3227 to schedule a brief phone assessment or In-Person Assessment during which the therapist can help you assess whether group is the best treatment option for you.
 If you have any questions about our groups, please feel free to contact Dr. Asha Stephen, who oversees the group program, at (541) 346-3227.

 Additional Group Resources